mrchaos10/Networks_Lab/README.md

 # Networks_Lab
-sTrAiGhT fRoM tHe lAb nIgGaSsss..
+sTrAiGhT fRoM tHe lAb pEeRSsss..